Complementing NICE Actimize’s AML solutions portfolio, CipherTrace cryptocurrency solutions detect money laundering and enable regulatory supervision

 For more information on the X-Sight Marketplace, please click here.

 CipherTrace is the world’s leader in cryptocurrency intelligence, with the most comprehensive tracing, risk scoring and threat detection—including more than 800 tokens and over 500 crypto exchanges and virtual assets businesses.
 CipherTrace’s anti-money laundering, compliance monitoring, and Crypto Risk Intelligence solutions are powered by advanced cryptocurrency intelligence and used by top banks.
-Financial investigators and auditors use CipherTrace blockchain to trace virtual asset transactions.
+Financial investigators and auditors use CipherTrace blockchain to trace The term "virtual asset" refers to any digital representatio...
+More transactions.
 Leading exchanges, virtual currency businesses, banks, and regulators themselves use CipherTrace to comply with regulation and to monitor compliance.
 CipherTrace was founded in 2015 by experienced Silicon Valley entrepreneurs with deep expertise in cybersecurity, eCrime, payments, banking, encryption, and virtual currencies.
 The U.S. Department of Homeland Security Science and Technology (S&T) and DARPA initially funded CipherTrace, and it is backed by leading Silicon Valley venture capital investors.

 About NICE Actimize